Dimensionality Reduction

 topic_model = BERTopic(umap_model=umap_model)

-Here, we can define any parameters in UMAP to optimize for the best performance based on whatever validation metrics that you are using.
+Here, we can define any parameters in UMAP to optimize for the best performance based on whatever validation metrics you are using.

 PCA¶

 Although UMAP works quite well in BERTopic and is typically advised, you might want to be using PCA instead.
-It can be faster to train and to perform
+It can be faster to train and perform

-inference with.
+inference.
 To use PCA, we can simply import it from sklearn

 and pass it to the umap_model